This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 • The HK Business Registration Certificate (government fee)(BR Fee): Refer to Business Registration Fee.

-What Are the Documents Needed for Hong Kong Company Registration?
+What Documents Do You Need for Hong Kong Company Registration?

 1. Company’s Articles of Association.